-Your teeth support each other and contribute to your facial structure.
-Missing teeth can alter your bite and leave space for other teeth to shift around.
-A dental bridge blocks teeth from shifting around reducing the risk of decay, periodontal disease, jaw pain and TMJ disorder caused by rogue teeth.
+Your teeth play a vital role in supporting each other and maintaining your facial structure.
+When teeth are missing, it can disrupt your bite and create gaps that allow other teeth to shift.
+A dental bridge prevents teeth from shifting, reducing the risk of decay, periodontal disease, jaw pain, and TMJ disorder caused by misaligned teeth.

-The cost of a dental bridge can vary widely from patient to patient.
-With a typical insurance plan, a dental bridge averages out to about $800 to $1200+.
-Without insurance, a reasonable ball-park figure for a bridge would be about $2000 to $3000 and up.
+The cost of a dental bridge can significantly vary depending on several factors.
+With a typical insurance plan, the average range for a dental bridge is approximately $800 to $1200+.
+If you don’t have insurance, a reasonable estimate for a bridge would be around $2000 to $3000 and above.

 - The location and complexity of the procedure.

-- The condition of the teeth adjacent to the gap.
+- The condition of the adjacent teeth to the gap.

-- Supplies and equipment that are required for your specific treatment.
+- Specific supplies and equipment required for your personalized treatment.

 Contact us today